 ...That is the question

-Let me start off by saying that we understand the bivalent booster vaccine to be safe.
-We do not have a strong stance on whether or not our patients should prioritize getting this booster right now.
+Let me start off by saying that we understand the bivalent booster vaccine to be safe and have recommended vaccination to families that ask our advice.
+We have not taken a strong stance to promote or encourage this vaccine to those who are hesitant.

-We need more information from reliable pediatric champions about how and if the bivalent booster dose will benefit our patients.
-If a strong endorsement is warranted, we will circle back and make it clear in our NEWS section.
+We need more information/data from reliable pediatric champions about how and if the bivalent booster dose will benefit our patients.
+If a strong endorsement is warranted, we will circle back, make it clear in our NEWS section, and strongly recommend to all families regardless of their hesitation.
 Please consult with your child's pediatrician if you have questions specific to your child.

 For those parents who would like to get their child(ren) vaccinated with the bivalent booster, we provide the following information to guide them: